Image

 • Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
 While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

 • Curfew Violations: Being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.
+These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in serious cases, detention.
+Penalties range from restitution and fines to probation or, in severe cases, detention.

 • Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
-Consequently, and fortunately for you, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.
+Consequently, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.

 • Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division can’t take any cases beyond that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.
+The Juvenile Division can’t take any cases beyond that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.

 Juvenile Crimes Lawyer Florissant, MO | Combs Waterkotte